 C-130s are pretty common but, these models had an interesting feature: They were equipped to capture satellites out of the air as they fell to Earth.
 As part of Corona, America's first reconnaissance satellite program, the JC-130H and HH53 helicopters were essential for retrieving film cannisters ejected from the satellites.

 One night I went out to replace an altimeter on a U-2 that was in a hanger for inspection and maintenance.
 The ejection seat had been removed from the aircraft so I only needed to lower myself onto my back and slide under the instrument panel to get to the altimeter—a relatively easy job.
 As I was entering the cockpit I grabbed a piece of metal tubing to help lower myself into the cockpit.
 As it turned out, the piece of hardware I grabbed was connected to a mechanism used to trigger the egress system.
 Normally, the piece would have been fitted with safety pins and streamers indicating danger and locking the strut in place.
 This wasn't a normal situation, however.
 A crew chief had removed the safety pins for use in a live aircraft.
 When I grabbed the strut, it rotated a couple degrees and clicked...
 A half second later an enormous explosion occurred.
 Ejection seats consist of more than just the seat itself...
-There are thrusters that explode to blow the canopy off of the aircraft and there are other explosive devices used to sever cables and wires from the seat.
+There are thrusters that explode to blow the canopy off of the aircraft.
+In the picture at the top of this page you can see the brackets that hold the thruster in place.
+The top bracket is connected to the cockpit.
+The lower bracket is attached to the frame of the aircraft.
+In this picture the thruster is not installed.
 I am very lucky to have survived the incident.
-I met Captains, Majors, Colonels, and a General that night as word spread and everyone showed up to see what I had done to their expensive aircraft.
+I met Captains, Majors, Colonels, and a General that night as word spread and everyone showed up to see what I had done to their expensive airplane.
 So, anyway, I'm that guy.

 One Friday night, I was getting ready to close the shop and start my weekend when a call came in that required me to go out and troubleshoot an HH-53 helicopter that was malfunctioning.
 I determined pretty quickly that the problem was a faulty wiring harness that connected to a gyroscope mounted in the rear of the aircraft.
 These wires were corroded to such a degree that I could actually see sparking within the wiring leading to the goroscope.
 Repairs of this nature were carried out in a hangersuch as this would require the helicopter to be towed to a hanger and partially disassembled.
 However, because the helicopter had to fly out at first light for a rescue mission, I was ordered to make the necessary repairs there on the flightline.

 I entered several red-Xs into the aircraft records to indicate the aircraft was not safe to fly and then went to assemble a wiring harness to replace the defective one...
 A wiring harness is no small deal.
 Aircraft wires are numbered...
 Each wire must bear the correct number.
 That means someone has to look up all the numbers and then print the numbers onto the wire using a hot iron press.
 Once numbered, the wires were stripped and soldered into a Cannon Plug.
 Since these were sheilded wires there were two solders for every wire.
-It's' probably 3 o'clock in the morning or so when I headed back out to the flightline.
+Somewhere around 4:00 am I headed back out to the flightline.

-Later that day I saw the headline in the newspaper that a helicopter had crashed at sea while carrying out a rescue mission.
+Later that day, I got the news that a helicopter on a rescue mission had crashed into a ship while carrying out a rescue.
 The crash killed everyone on board the helicopter and two people on the ship.

 Eventually, the cause of the crash was revealed to be a failure to pack tail rotor bearings with grease during a recent maintenance reassembly.
 It turned out the accident wasn't my fault but, it certainly could have been.

 We climbed rapidly to flight level 160 (this is the cool way to say 16 thousand feet.)
-We did the sort of things you would expect: dives, rolls, loops and various maneuvers clearly intended to impress me.
+We did the sort of things you would expect: dives, rolls, loops and various maneuvers clearly intended to make me throw up in my facemask..
 A loop requires a steep, high-G climb that tapers off to 1 G at the top of the loop.
 Pulling one gravity is just like sitting in your chair at home.
 Except, we were upside down.
-I looked up–which was actually down–and the Pacific Ocean was there above (below) me shining in the afternoon Sun...
+I looked up–-which was actually down-–and the Pacific Ocean was there above (below) me shining in the afternoon Sun...
 It's not like anything else.

 During a jet flight such as this you will often find yourself hanging upside down in your harness or, even feeling negative Gs.
 Frequently, you will pass through states of weightlessness and all the little bits of dust and debris that have collected behind the instrument panel float up and hover in the cockpit.
 I remember seeing a paper clip at one point and thinking: "that's gonna be trouble."